-Option 2: Completion of a CTE pathway (minimum of a 3 course sequence) and one or more of the following: a passing score on a state-approved CTE exam or industry-recognized certification.
+Option 2: Completion of a CTE program of study (passing a minimum of 2 concentrator-equivalent courses) and one or more of the following: a passing score on a state-approved CTE exam or industry-recognized certification.

-Option 3: Completion of a college preparatory curriculum or a CTE pathway and a military-readiness score on the ASVAB.
+Option 3: Completion of a college preparatory curriculum or a CTE program of study and a military-readiness score on the ASVAB.